A small sampling of my work

 Recently while browsing through a Children's Library in my community, I stumbled upon a beautiful book that took on a special significance to me.
 A teacher who specializes in special education commented to me, "Did you ever notice how if you read a book when you are a kid and then re-read it in adulthood, your perspective of the theme becomes clearer?"

-I thought about this, and scanned through a few books, but one in particular caught my attention, even though I had not read it previously.
+I thought about and scanned through a few books, but one caught my attention, even though I had not read it previously.
 The name of the book is I Wish I Were a Butterfly by James Howe.

 Had I read this book when I was a child, I would have simply seen it as one of those stories with an "ugly duckling" theme.
 But today, it made me think about all the transitions we make in a lifetime, and how often late-deafened friends lament that they wish their lives could return to their pre-deafened state.